Mharsh09/XKCD-Email-Subscription-System/README.md

-# XKCD-Email-Subscription-System
-Key Skills: PHP, MySQL, HTML, CSS, JavaScript, Git, CRON, PHPMailer, SMTP
+# 📬 XKCD Email Subscription System

-Developed a PHP-based email verification and subscription system that sends a random XKCD comic to verified users every day via email.
+A PHP-based email verification and subscription system that delivers a random [XKCD](https://xkcd.com/) comic every 24 hours to registered users via email.
+Built with vanilla PHP, file-based storage, and automated using CRON.
+Includes a secure email verification flow and unsubscribe mechanism.

-•Implemented secure email registration with 6-digit code verification and unsubscribe mechanism •Scheduled automated comic delivery using a CRON job and integrated with the live XKCD API •Used PHPMailer with Gmail SMTP to format and send HTML emails with embedded unsubscribe links •Followed strict submission guidelines and used Git for version control and PR management
+---

+## 🚀 Features

+- ✅ Email registration with 6-digit code verification
+- 📩 Daily XKCD comic emails sent in HTML format
+- 🔁 Automatic CRON job to fetch and send comics
+- ❌ Secure unsubscribe flow with confirmation code
+- 🧾 File-based storage (no database required)
+- 🛠 PHPMailer + Gmail SMTP integration
+- 🧪 Logs for email and CRON execution